Skip to content

 21% Human

-The architecture reflects that skills-based classification is not fully automatable but consistency-checkable across thousands of competency assignments:
+The architecture reflects that skills-based classification cannot be fully automated but can be consistency-checked across thousands of competency assignments:

 Skills-matching as compliance trap between Title VII and EU AI Act